-i Control regime
+Control regime

-Legal or natural persons wishing to acquire interests in a Swedish credit institution will be obliged to undergo ownership and management assessments when they directly or indirectly acquire 10 per cent or more of the shares or voting rights of, or if the acquisition otherwise enables the acquirer to exercise a significant influence over the management of, an institution.
+Legal or natural persons wishing to acquire interests in a Swedish credit institution are obliged to undergo ownership and management assessments before they directly or indirectly acquire 10 per cent or more of the shares or voting rights of, or if the acquisition otherwise enables the acquirer to exercise a significant influence over the management of, an institution.

-The assessments made by the SFSA are extensive, and the SFSA will grant a licence for acquisition if the acquirer is deemed to be suitable and the planned acquisition is considered financially sound.
-In conjunction with assessments, the SFSA will obtain information from, for example, the Swedish National Police Board, the SCRO, the Swedish Tax Agency and the Swedish Enforcement Authority and, in the case of foreign investors or foreign citizens that are part of the management of foreign investors, the SFSA will obtain information from corresponding authorities in the relevant jurisdictions.
-To the extent that the acquisition requires that the acquirer will obtain majority control over the shares or voting rights, or have www.fi.se/contentassets/ed24e65bc14a450cb7c38d315a14a6c4/bankbarometern-12-november-2020.pdf.
+The assessments made by the Swedish Financial Supervisory Authority (SFSA) are extensive and the SFSA will grant a licence for acquisition if the acquirer is deemed to be suitable and the planned acquisition is considered financially sound.
+In conjunction with assessments, the SFSA will obtain information from, for example, the Swedish National Police Board, the Swedish Companies Registration Office (SCRO), the Swedish

-the right to appoint or dismiss a majority of an institution's board members, the SFSA will require an extensive business plan containing, inter alia, a three-year financial forecast for the credit institution and the group to which it belongs.
+Tax Agency and the Swedish Enforcement Authority and, in the case of foreign investors or foreign citizens that are part of the management of foreign investors, the SFSA will obtain information from corresponding authorities in the relevant jurisdictions.
+To the extent that the acquisition requires that the acquirer will obtain majority control over the shares or voting rights, or have the right to appoint or dismiss a majority of an institution's board members, the SFSA will require an extensive business plan containing, inter alia, a three-year financial forecast for the credit institution and the group to which it belongs.

-Subject to receiving a complete application and the application fee of 26,400 Swedish kronor for each direct or indirect qualifying acquirer, the SFSA will, as a main rule, process the application within 60 business days.
+Subject to receiving a complete application and the application fee of 33,000 Swedish kronor for each direct or indirect qualifying acquirer, the SFSA will, as a main rule, process the application within 60 business days.

-In relation to the structuring of banking acquisitions, consideration needs to be given to the impact, if any, of the capital requirements and additional regulatory requirements on the acquirer and the group, including, but not limited to, requirements arising as a result of consolidation and group structure.
+In relation to the structuring of banking acquisitions, consideration needs to be given to the impact of the capital requirements and additional regulatory requirements on the acquirer and the group, including requirements arising as a result of consolidation and group structure.